Serre-invariant stability conditions and Ulrich bundles on cubic threefolds: Kuznetsov component of cubic threefolds

 First assume $\cH^{-1}(\ker \psi)$ is non-zero, so its rank is less than $2 = \rk(K)$.
-Note that it cannot be of rank 2, otherwise the image of $\psi$ is torsion.
+Note that it cannot be of rank $2$; otherwise, the image of $\psi$ is torsion.
 Then \eqref{slope-b} implies that $\ch_1\left(\cH^{-1}(\ker \psi )\right)H^2 \leq -\frac{1}{2}H^3$.
-Thus $\ch_{\leq 1}\left(\cH^{-1} (\ker \psi) \right) = (1, -H)$ and so $\ch_{\leq 1}\left(\cH^{0} (\ker \psi) \right)$ is equal to $(2, 0)$ which is not possible by \eqref{slope-a}.
+Thus $\ch_{\leq 1}\left(\cH^{-1} (\ker \psi) \right) = (1, -H)$, and so $\ch_{\leq 1}\left(\cH^{0} (\ker \psi) \right)$ is equal to $(2, 0)$, which is not possible by \eqref{slope-a}.
 Thus $\cH^{-1}(\ker \psi)$ is zero and $\ker \psi$ is a sheaf.

 We finally claim that $\ker \psi$ is torsion-free.
-If not, by \eqref{slope-a}, its torsion part is supported in dimension $\leq 1$.
-Since $\ker \psi$ is semistable along the wall of phase lower than one, it cannot have a subobject of phase one.
-Hence its torsion part is trivial, i.e. $\ker \psi$ is a torsion-free sheaf.
-This immediately implies $\ker \psi = \cI_{\ell}(H)$ for a line $\ell$ on $X$. \end{proof}
+If not, by \eqref{slope-a}, its torsion part is supported in dimension at most $1$.
+Since $\ker \psi$ is semistable along the wall of phase lower than $1$, it cannot have a subobject of phase $1$.
+Hence its torsion part is trivial; \textit{i.e.}\ $\ker \psi$ is a torsion-free sheaf.
+This immediately implies that $\ker \psi = \cI_{\ell}(H)$ for a line $\ell$ on $X$. \end{proof}